kyma-project/telemetry-manager/docs/user/03-traces.md

 3. Istio sends the related span data to the trace gateway as well.
 4. The trace gateway discovers metadata that's typical for sources running on Kubernetes, like Pod identifiers, and then enriches the span data with that metadata.
 5. The Telemetry Manager configures the gateway according to the `TracePipeline` resource, including the target backend for the trace gateway.
 Also, it observes the trace flow to the backend and reports problems in the `TracePipeline` status.
-6. As specified in your `TracePipeline` resource, the gateway sends the data to observability systems inside the Kyma cluster.
-If authentication has been set up, the backend can also run outside the cluster.
+6. The trace gateway sends the data to the observability system that's specified in your `TracePipeline` resource - either within the Kyma cluster, or, if authentication is set up, to an external observability backend.
 7. You can analyze the trace data with your preferred backend system.

 ### Telemetry Manager